Ni-Langguth/MARBLE/README.md

   - Follow 'Download a VM from an S3 bucket'

 2 On a CI host-mac
+  - ssh host-mac (host-macs are listed in spreadsheet)
-  - Disable the vm_cycler.sh to stop cycling the VMs
+  - Disable the vm_cycler.sh to stop cycling the VMs ( ./MARBLE/stop_vm_cycler.sh )
   - Lock all other VMs from starting by executing 'LOCK_ALL_EXCEPT.sh $VM_NAME' where VM_NAME is the mac you want to work on.
   - If you are from SPI and want to work on an SPI mac
-    - Remove the macXXarm label from the jenkins node you want to work on
+    - Remove the macXXarm label from the SPI mac you want to work on in Jenkins
     - Overview of jenkins mac-vm nodes: https://lcgapp-services.cern.ch/spi-jenkins/label/macVM/ IMPORTANT once you are done working on the CI host-mac:
-  - Launch 'vm_cycler.sh'
+  - Launch 'vm_cycler.sh' ( ./MARBLE/start_vm_cycler.sh )
   - If you removed the Jenkins label, return it

 Some useful prlctl commands